-- 1. Use only natural gas.
-Do not convert heater to use different fuel type. - 2.
-If you smell gas - shut off gas supply - do not try to light any appliance - do not touch any electrical switch; do not use any phone in your building. - immediately call your gas supplier from a neighbor's phone.
-Follow the gas supplier's instructions - if you cannot reach your gas supplier, call the fire department - 3.
+- This appliance is only for use with the type of gas indicated on the rating plate.
+This appliance is not convertible for use with other gases. - 2.
+If you smell gas - · shut off gas supply - do not try to light any appliance - do not touch any electrical switch; do not use any phone in your building. - immediately call your gas supplier from a neighbor's phone.
+Follow the gas supplier's instructions

+- if you cannot reach your gas supplier, call the fire department - 3.
 This heater shall not be installed in a bedroom or bathroom. - 4.
-Never install the heater - in a recreational vehicle - where curtains, furniture, clothing, or other flammable objects are less than 36 inches from the front, top, or sides of the heater - as a fireplace insert - in high traffic areas - in windy or drafty areas - 5.
+Never install the heater - in a recreational vehicle - where curtains, furniture, clothing, or other flammable objects are less than 36 inches from the front, top, or sides of the heater - · as a fireplace insert - in high traffic areas - in windy or drafty areas - 5.
 This heater needs fresh, outside air ventilation to run properly.
 This heater has an oxygen depletion sensor (ODS) pilot light safety system.
 The ODS shuts down the heater if not enough fresh air is available.
-See Air for Combustion and Ventilation, pages 8 through 11. - 6.
+See Air for Combustion and Ventilation, pages 5 through 7. - 6.
 If heater shuts off, do not relight until you provide fresh, outside air.
 If heater keeps shutting off, have it serviced. - 7.
-Do not run heater - where flammable liquids or vapors are used or stored. - under dusty conditions. - 8.
-Never place any objects on the heater. - 9.
-Surface of heater becomes very hot when running heater.
+Do not run heater - where flammable liquids or vapors are used or stored. - · under dusty conditions. - 8.
+Never place any objects on the heater. - Surface of heater becomes very hot when running heater.
 Keep children and adults away from hot surface to avoid burns or clothing ignition.
 Heater will remain hot for a time after shutdown.
 Allow surface to cool before touching. - 10.
 Carefully supervise young children when they are in same room with heater. - 11.
 Make sure screen is in place before running heater. - 12.
 Do not use heater if any part has been under water.
 Immediately call a qualified service technician to inspect the room heater and to replace any part of the control system and any gas control which has been under water. - 13.
 Turn off and unplug heater and let cool before servicing.
 Only a qualified service person should service and repair heater. - 14.
-Operating heater above elevations of 4,500 feet may cause pilot outage. - 15.
+Operating heater above elevations of 4,500 feet could cause pilot outage. - 15.
 WARNING: Do not use a blower insert, heat exchanger insert, or other accessory not approved for use with this heater.